ATLANTA (AP) – USA Swimming has moved a pre-Olympic training camp out of Puerto Rico because of the Zika virus.

 "Honestly, we can control it better in Rio," he said.
 "They're taking every precaution they can.
 We're talking about swimming in an indoor venue in the wintertime.
 Plus, we have other measures we can take.
 We just feel like that's a much more controlled environment."

-USA Swimming's decision follows a move by Major League Baseball to shift two regular-season games from San Juan because of players' concerns about the virus.
+USA Swimming's decision follows a move by Major League Baseball to shift two regular-season games out of San Juan because of players' concerns about the virus.
 The May 30-31 series between the Marlins and the Pittsburgh Pirates will now be played in Miami.

 The Zika virus is carried by mosquitoes and has been linked to microcephaly, a condition in which babies are born with undersized brains and skulls.
 There are also concerns that it might contribute to the Guillain-Barre syndrome in adults, a condition that leads to rapid muscle weakness caused by the immune system damaging the peripheral nervous system.